Lucsantosg/CloudLogAnalysis/how-to/manage-logs/viewing_log_information.md

 # Viewing log information
 {: #viewing_log_status}

-Use the [cf logging status](/docs/services/CloudLogAnalysis/reference/logging_cli.html#status) command to obtain information about the logs that are collected and stored in Log Collection.
+Use the [cf logging status](/docs/services/CloudLogAnalysis/reference/logging_cli.html#status1) command to obtain information about the logs that are collected and stored in Log Collection.
 {:shortdesc}

 ## Obtaining information about logs over a period of time
-{: #viewing_logs}
+{: #viewing_logs1}

 Use the `cf logging status` command to see the size, count, log types, and whether the logs are available or not for analysis in Kibana for logs that are stored in Log Collection.